liuqx315/Multiscale-pattern/sundials_extensions/doc/source/Organization.rst

 and may additionally be expanded through user-supplied linear solver modules, as will be described later.

-In the case of the direct methods ARKDENSE and ARKBAND the package includes an algorithm for approximation of the Jacobian by difference quotients, but the user also has the option of supplying the Jacobian (or an approximation to it) directly.
+In the case of the direct methods ARKDENSE and ARKBAND, the package includes an algorithm for approximation of the Jacobian by difference quotients, but the user also has the option of supplying the Jacobian (or an approximation to it) directly.
 In the case of the